Flxpgnl/KNU_FaceBlurring/README.md

 ## Results and Insights

 - **Accurate Face Detection**: The application uses a confidence threshold of 0.5, balancing accuracy and false positives.
+It gives an overall of 90% accuracy rate.
 - **Dynamic Blurring**: Facial landmarks enable precise blurring of not only the face but also the forehead region for additional coverage.
 - **Real-Time Performance**: Achieves real-time performance on most modern systems, suitable for live applications.